-When system administrators add new users for the first time, they are asked if they want to add tech support access.
-If they answer yes, tech support access is granted Administrative access.
+When system administrators add new users for the first time, they are asked if they want to add technical support access.
+If they answer yes, technical support access is granted Administrative access.

-The software automatically selects the password, known to Customer Service, for this account.
+The software automatically selects the password, known to Digital Customer Services, for this account.
 This password can be changed.